multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 ### **So what just happened?**

 You ran a testing command which interpreted a JSON scenario.
 Line number 2 contains the name of this scenario, namely `crowdfunding deployment test`.
-This test was executed in an isolated environment, which contains the Elrond WASM VM and a simulated blockchain.
-It's as close to the real Elrond Network as you can get — save from running your own local testnet, of course, but you don't need to think about that right now.
+This test was executed in an isolated environment, which contains the MultiversX (previously Elrond) WASM VM and a simulated blockchain.
+It's as close to the real MultiversX (previously Elrond) Network as you can get — save from running your own local testnet, of course, but you don't need to think about that right now.

 A scenario has steps, which will be executed in the sequence they appear in the JSON file.
 Observe on line 3 that the field `steps` is a JSON list, containing three scenario steps.